morgenstern89/morgenstern89.github.io/about.md

 My name is <strong>Sarah</strong>.
 <br>Currently I am searching for opportunity to work as a QA Software Tester and I am based in Germany.

-<h4>Let me tell you something: <i>I am not a classical IT person.</h4>
+<h4>Let me tell you something: <i>I am not a classical IT person.</i></h4>
-My academic background is in the most human-centered field and my corporate career began in Organizational Development and a finger snap, I <i><strong>accidently landed in IT</strong></i> when the firm was under restructuring.
+<p>My academic background is in the most human-centered field and my corporate career began in Organizational Development and a finger snap, I <i><strong>accidently landed in IT</strong></i> when the firm was under restructuring.
-<p><i> Then I hoped that this will only be a clash landing </i> -- It was a shocking transition at that time, without ever realizing that later this would become a <strong>fateful pivot</strong> that affects my entire career because since I came to IT, I began realizing how fascinating this domain is. </p>
+<i> Then I hoped that this will only be a clash landing </i> -- It was a shocking transition at that time, without ever realizing that later this would become a <strong>fateful pivot</strong> that affects my entire career.</p>

 <h4>What is technology and what does it mean to work in tech fields?</h4>
-It is about making our life better through connection.
+<p>It is about making our life better through connection.
 <br>A girl studied human languages, history and social interactions is now learning programming languages, history of tools and frameworks and the interaction between components of applications.
 This unique changeover is a good example of bridging worlds to connect - this reflects on, using the words of <i>Jean-Paul Sartre</i>, the <i>raison d'être</i> of technology.
 Working in tech industry means participating in the connection journey.</p>

 <h4> ...and why Testing?</h4>